Artificial Intelligence in Video Games: A Perfect Couple

 Not to mention that games offer almost infinite possibilities, which means data to train AI could be generated almost infinitely too.
 For example, the number of possible plays for chess is higher than the number of atoms in the observable universe.
 That’s why it takes an AI to beat a real grandmaster.
 A hard-coded machine usually doesn’t have the "creativity" required to make such complex decisions.

-Now let’s get back to some of the more routine applications of AI in the gaming industry.
+Now let’s get back to some of the more routine applications of AI in games.
 Cheating and fraud are a real problem for all kinds of gaming communities.
 From multiplayer games to online gambling sites—everybody hates cheaters.
 The problem is that there are too many of them.
 According to Irdeto, a cybersecurity firm, around 37% of gamers have cheated at least once.

 Microsoft recently filed a patent for an AI system that uses machine learning to detect cheaters.
 Even the Carnegie Mellon University published a scientific paper on cheaters in distributed multiplayer games and how these bad actors can be identified.